Amazing Spaces architect George Clarke has told STV News that more houses must be built in Scotland.

 Just weeks ago, Edinburgh Council agreed to suspend its housing policy in an “unprecedented” move to address a growing homelessness crisis.

-Jane Wood, the chief executive of Homes for Scotland, told STV News that regulatory barriers had to be removed for builders to increase construction rates.
+Jane Wood, the chief executive of Homes for Scotland, also told STV News that regulatory barriers had to be removed for builders to increase construction rates.

 “We know that we’ve got a significant shortage [of housing],” Ms Wood said.